 Leaving home and going to college is a very big step for most students.
 On top of that, a Caltech education is incredibly demanding.
 Whether you're a few minutes from where you grew up, or on the other side of the world, there may be times you feel overwhelmed and isolated.
 Know that we're here for you.
 For many of our students, first-gen especially, asking for help is hard.
 But at Caltech, that's how you'll succeed.

-The summer before you start at Caltech, you can participate in the Freshman Summer Research Institute (FSRI).
+The summer before you start at Caltech, you can participate in the First-Year Success Research Institute (FSRI).
 This program is designed to ease the transition from high school to college for students who may not have had all the academic and research opportunities as other admitted students.
 You'll have access to mentors, prepare for some of our most challenging first-year courses, and meet fellow classmates who will be part of a first-year cohort experience designed to support you.

 Our Undergraduate Deans' Office is where you'll find information about academic advising and tutoring services.
 Student Wellness Services offers medical care, counseling services, and an array of resources to support your health and wellbeing.
 The Caltech Center for Inclusion and Diversity works with the entire Caltech community to provide education, advocacy, and allyship.
 They plan a variety of cultural events and can connect you with affinity groups.